Overview of current research projects at IMCS

 Project Abstract

 In the last years, contact formulations have mostly been developed using the classical Finite Element Method (FEM).
 However, a typical finite element mesh cannot provide a continuous normal vector field due to the C0 continuity at element intersections.
 A common solution is to refine the mesh at the contact boundary, which leads to an unnecessary extension of the refined elements into the domain volume.
 To achieve a higher-order continuity on the contact boundary, contract formulations using Isogeometric Analysis (IGA) have been proposed more recently.
 These typically use NURBS shape functions for the geometry description as well as the approximation of the solution field.
-However, the NURBS elements again reach into the domain volume, where their higher-order continuity do not necessarily offer more advantages (due to the reduced regularity of contact problems) but rather cause computational costs.
+However, the NURBS elements again reach into the domain volume, where their higher-order continuity do not necessarily offer more advantages (due to the reduced regularity of contact problems) but rather cause additional computational costs.

 Combination of data- and physics-based methods for hybrid digital twins